adrian52x/Mediclean/README.md

 !!!
 NEXT_PUBLIC_ exposes this value to the browser.
 Verify it is safe to share publicly. - CHECK this later

 npx shadcn@latest add sonner

+TO DO :
+Images --> Supabase storage
+1. In admin show orphan images - option to delete all
+2. if image uploaded with same name - replace (currently not allowed)